Judicial Conference Aims To Raise Funds For Flood Affectees - UrduPoint

 Judicial Conference Aims To Raise Funds For Flood Affectees

-The Judicial Conference on Saturday aimed to raise funds for the lives affected by the calamitous floods of 2022 and the impact of climate change was greatly emphasized, along with environmental reforms required to address these issues

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2022 ) :The Judicial Conference on Saturday aimed to raise funds for the lives affected by the calamitous floods of 2022 and the impact of climate change was greatly emphasized, along with environmental reforms required to address these issues.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Sep, 2022 ) :The Judicial Conference has aimed to raise funds for the lives affected by the calamitous floods of 2022 and the impact of climate change was greatly emphasized, along with environmental reforms required to address these issues.

-The 9th International Judicial Conference, organized by the Law and Justice Commission Pakistan under the leadership of the National Judicial (Policy Making) Committee, was held on September 23 and 24, 2022 in the Supreme Court of Pakistan at Islamabad.
+The 9th International Judicial Conference, organized by the Law and Justice Commission Pakistan under the leadership of the National Judicial (Policy Making) Committee, was held on 23rd and 24th of September, 2022 in the Supreme Court of Pakistan at Islamabad.

 In honour of the 75th year of Pakistan's independence, the theme of the Conference centered on past issues, and how the various organs of the state, and other stakeholders, must proceed to ensure a better future.